Medically reviewed by Drugs.com. Last updated on Jan 25, 2023.

 Lidocaine overdose from cutaneous absorption is rare, but could occur.
 If there is any suspicion of lidocaine overdose (see ADVERSE REACTIONS, Systemic Reactions), drug blood concentration should be checked.
 The management of overdose includes close monitoring, supportive care, and symptomatic treatment.
 Dialysis is of negligible value in the treatment of acute overdose with lidocaine.

 In the absence of massive topical overdose or oral ingestion, evaluation of symptoms of toxicity should include consideration of other etiologies for the clinical effects, or overdosage from other sources of lidocaine or other local anesthetics.

 The oral LD50 of lidocaine HCl is 459 (346-773) mg/kg (as the salt) in non-fasted female rats and 214 (159-324) mg/kg (as the salt) in fasted female rats, which are equivalent to roughly 4000 mg and 2000 mg, respectively, in a 60 to 70 kg man based on the equivalent surface area dosage conversion factors between species.

 Lidoderm Dosage and Administration

-Apply Lidoderm to intact skin to cover the most painful area.
-Apply up to three patches, only once for up to 12 hours within a 24-hour period.
+Apply LIDODERM to intact skin to cover the most painful area.
+Apply the prescribed number of patches (maximum of 3), only once for up to 12 hours within a 24 hour period.
 Patches may be cut into smaller sizes with scissors prior to removal of the release liner.
 (See HANDLING AND DISPOSAL) Clothing may be worn over the area of application.
 Smaller areas of treatment are recommended in a debilitated patient, or a patient with impaired elimination.

 If irritation or a burning sensation occurs during application, remove the patch(es) and do not reapply until the irritation subsides.